alvhix/forwarder-app/README.md

 The best way to host this application is in a dedicated server as AWS, Google Cloud, Azure...

 Warning: The TDLib library stores data in memory throughout the life cycle of the application.
-At the moment there is no memory cleanup method, so it is recommended to restart the application from time to time for prolonged uses.
+It is recommended to restart the application from time to time for prolonged uses.

 ### Libraries

 In the _lib/_ are located the binaries for Windows and Linux.
-If you need other binaries to make it work for your machine, go to the [tdlib build page](https://tdlib.github.io/td/build.html).
+If you need other binaries or you want to build by your own, go to the [TDLib build page](https://tdlib.github.io/td/build.html).

 ### Logs

-All actions and errors are logged in _log/app.log_ file.
+All actions and errors from the forwarder-app are logged in _log/app.log_ file.
+In the other side, TDLib logs are printed directly in the terminal.

 ### Issues

-If you detect a [bug](.github/ISSUE_TEMPLATE/bug_report.md) or you have a [suggestion](.github/ISSUE_TEMPLATE/feature_request.md), contact me by opening a ticket with the corresponding template.
+If you detect a [bug](.github/ISSUE_TEMPLATE/bug_report.md) or you have a [suggestion](.github/ISSUE_TEMPLATE/feature_request.md), open a ticket with the corresponding template.